 "UP" for tenure or promotion?
-Your P&T file will be examined and evaluated by your Director or Dean, the University-wide Promotion and Tenure Committee (P&T), and the University Provost.
+Your P&T file will be examined and evaluated by your Department Evaluation Committee (DEC), your school Dean, the University-wide Promotion and Tenure Committee (P&T), and the University Provost.
 It is important that your file clearly documents your campus activities and achievements.

-The following information and suggestions are offered only as a guide to assist any counselor who wishes to prepare and organize his or her file prior to being evaluated.
+The following information and suggestions are offered only as a guide to assist any faculty member who wishes to prepare and organize his or her file prior to being evaluated.
 In no way are these suggestions binding or official.
-CCSU-AAUP distributes this material in an effort to help counselors make their own decisions about the best way to present their credentials for tenure/promotion consideration, renewal or professional assessments.
+CCSU-AAUP distributes this material in an effort to help faculty make their own decisions about the best way to present their credentials for tenure/ promotion consideration, renewal, or professional assessments.
+DEC members may wish to consider whether or not their written evaluations assess candidates in the ways suggested by these "expanded" guidelines.